 ACMH Behavioral Health is an acute inpatient behavioral health unit in which a multidisciplinary team provides care to individuals with behavioral health diagnoses in a safe, structured environment.

 Patients are expected to attend scheduled activities and group therapy daily.
 Care is led by a board certified psychiatrist and directed through an experienced multidisciplinary team.
 Consultants are invited to participate in care as appropriate to the needs of the individual patient.
 The primary goal is for the patient to return to an optimal level of functioning.

-Why don't patients have a TV or phone in their private rooms?
+Can a patient have a television or phone in their private rooms?

-The treatment team encourages socialization and wants patients to spend their free time interacting with others.
-There are televisions in the lounges for patient use.
-The patients are encouraged to watch TV, videos and play with the WII during free time together.
-Two public phones are available for patient use.
+The treatment team encourages socialization and positive interactions with others; therefore, patients are expected to spend their free time interacting with others.
+There are televisions in the lounge and a public phone for patient use.

 Can family attend groups/activities?

 Due to issue of patient confidentiality, family members are not able to attend patient group sessions.
 However, individual family sessions can be coordinated with the assigned social worker as necessary.
 Scheduled sessions will take place on the behavioral health unit.

 Will I, or my loved one, be safe on the Behavioral Health Unit?

 To ensure safety and security, the Behavioral Health Unit is a locked facility.
 Rounds are made every fifteen minutes and a staff member is available 24/7.
 Visitors will be checked in and all packages and bags will be searched.